 Teroldego Rotaliano "Vigilius"

 The de Vescovi family has roots in Trentino that date back to the late 1600s.
 When they settled near the mouth of the Noce River they began cultivating Teroldego vines and began the de Vescovi winemaking legacy.
 For more than 30 years at the start of the 20th century they made and sold their own estate wines but following WWII they moved to the co-op model of selling bulk grapes.
-Giulio de Vescovi took the reins of the estate in 2003, after receiving his degree in Viticulture and Enology from the Istituto San Michele all’Adige, releasing his first vintage in 2005.
-This was a project cultivated since adolescence and pursued with serious studies and work experience in Italy and abroad.
+Giulio de Vescovi took the reins of the estate in 2003, releasing his first vintage in 2005.
 Giulio is deeply committed to carrying on his family’s legacy and learning the land they originally settled on.
-His ambition and commitment to carrying on his family tradition come through in his winemaking.
-Unfiltered Vigiulus is an example to the region for depth and potential.
-Of the estate’s seven hectares of native Teroldego vineyards, five are 50-year-old Pergola Trentina vines that Giulio has invested years to transitioning over to Guyot without affecting the vines.
-It is an incredible process to watch, seeing respect for old vines being transitioned to a quality driven training system.
-Two additional hectares within the vineyard are more recently planted Guyot-trained vines from 1995.
+His ambition and innovative spirit make themselves clear in his finished wines, which capture all the zing and complexity of Teroldego while still managing to manifest finesse and delicacy.

 Dark ruby into garnet color in the glass.
 Intense nose of forest fruits, wild red berries, toffee, and vanilla.
 A full bodied, intensely structured red wine with elegant tannins and graceful mineral typical of graphite and clay soils.